-Lost & Found: Suitcases From a Mental Hospital
+Lost & Found: Suitcases From the Willard Asylum

 When Willard Psychiatric Center in New York’s Finger Lakes area closed its doors in 1995 the staff discovered an attic full of old suitcases.
 They appeared untouched since their owners packed them before being committed to the institution.
 Photographer Jon Crispin has taken on the task of documenting the collection in an effort to open a window to the lives of the patients of the center, many of whom entered the facility and never left.